Defining and comparing SICR-events for classifying impaired loans under IFRS 9

 Secondly, the choice of an appropriate threshold $u$ against which $m(x,t)$ should be evaluated is ambiguous and contentious.
 Neither IFRS 9 nor most regulators offer any firm guidance on the choice of $u$.
-Conversely, the \citet{EBA_stress2018} defines $u=200\%$, yet provides no explanation for this seemingly arbitrary value.
+While the \citet{EBA_stress2018} defines $u=200\%$, it provides no explanation for this seemingly arbitrary value.
 In fact, the \citet{pra2019SICR} observed multiple threshold-values that were in use across UK banks and even across different portfolios; all of which attests to further arbitrariness.
-In fact, a single loan portfolio can theoretically even use multiple $u$-values in rendering overall SICR-classification within that portfolio as more risk-sensitive.
-The UK-regulator is admittedly unsurprised by these differences, presumably due to the underlying differences across banks in their risk appetites, strategies, and portfolio compositions.
-It is feasible that one bank's SICR-approach can react differently to the same macroeconomic reality, compared to a competing bank's SICR-approach.
-Given this complexity, one cannot fault the UK-regulator for expecting greater consistency in the design of SICR-approaches over the longer term, without necessarily ignoring the idiosyncrasies amongst banks or their portfolios.
+A single loan portfolio can theoretically even use multiple $u$-values, thereby rendering overall SICR-classification as more risk-sensitive.
+The UK-regulator is unsurprised by these differences in SICR-classification, presumably due to the underlying differences across banks in their risk appetites, strategies, and portfolio compositions.
+It is quite feasible that one bank's SICR-classification will react differently to the same macroeconomic reality, compared to the SICR-classification of a competing bank.
+Given this complexity, the UK-regulator cannot be faulted for expecting greater consistency in the design of SICR-approaches over the longer term, without necessarily ignoring the idiosyncrasies amongst banks or their portfolios.